JoelGonzalez02/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+It makes it very easy to pass down state and props to other components by using a context provider.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+The store holds all of your application state in an immutable object.
+Actions are used to dispatch actions to the reducers that give information on what to do when a certain action is triggered on the ui.
+The reducers take the information dispatched from the actions and use it to update the state of your application.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+The difference is that application state is global and component state is local.
+If you have a large application with various components that need the same pieces of state, then it would be best to use application state.
+If the state is only needed by a  few components then it would be ok to use component state.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+Redux-thunk is a piece of middleware that lets us call action creators that return a function instead of an action object.
+This allows us to dispatch something other than actions like an api get and post request.

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+My favorite state manangement system is definitely Context-api.
+It's very simple and easy to understand how to pass your states and props to other components and takes very little time to implement into your projects.

 ## Project Set Up